Section Learning Objectives

 As mentioned, electromagnetic radiation takes several forms.
 These forms are characterized by a range of frequencies.
 Because frequency is inversely proportional to wavelength, any form of EMR can also be represented by its range of wavelengths.
 Figure 15.3 shows the frequency and wavelength ranges of various types of EMR.
 With how many of these types are you familiar?

 Take a few minutes to study the positions of the various types of radiation on the EM spectrum, above.
-Sometimes all radiation with frequencies lower than those of visible light are referred to as infrared (IR) radiation.
-This includes radio waves, which overlap with the frequencies used for media broadcasts of TV and radio signals.
+The narrow band that is visible light extends from lower-frequency red light to higher-frequency violet light.
+Frequencies just below the visible are called infrared (below red) and those just above are ultraviolet (beyond violet).
+Radio waves, which overlap with the frequencies used for media broadcasts of TV and radio signals, occupy frequencies even lower than infrared (IR).
 The microwave radiation that you see on the diagram is the same radiation that is used in a microwave oven.
 What we feel as radiant heat is also a form of low-frequency EMR.
+The high-frequency radiation to the right of ultraviolet (UV) includes X-rays and gamma (γ) rays.

 [BL]Notice that most harmful forms of EM radiation are on the high-frequency end of the spectrum.